TacoXDD/PD-TNN/README.md

 To train the forward model, which maps machining parameters to color outputs, open `training_forward.ipynb` in Jupyter Notebook or Google Colab and run the cells.

 ### **Training the Inverse Model (PD-TNN)**
-To train the PD-TNN inverse model, which predicts laser parameters for a target color, open `training_tandem.ipynb` in Jupyter Notebook or Google Colab and run the cells.
+To train the PD-TNN inverse model, which predicts laser parameters for a target color, open `training_pdtnn.ipynb` in Jupyter Notebook or Google Colab and run the cells.

 ---